In The Beginning…

 W.S.
 Stuckey, Sr. died in 1977, the same year that Illinois Central Industries, a Chicago conglomerate, bought Pet Milk Co., and they began to close Stuckey’s stores across the country.
 Stuckey’s fell into a decline until 1984 when W.S.
 “Billy” Stuckey, Jr., son of the founder and a five-term Congressman from the 8th District of Georgia, acquired Stuckey’s and began to turn the company around.

-Under Billy’s guidance, the Stuckey’s Express concept – or a store within a store – was launched, and the company expanded to over 165 franchises in 17 states.
+Under Billy’s guidance, the Stuckey’s Express concept – or a store within a store – was launched, and the company expanded to over 165 licensed stores in 17 states.
 The Eastman candy plant continued operations by a third-party contractor but was shuttered in 2009 during the Recession, although Stuckey’s branded candies continue to be produced by outside vendors.

 In November of 2019, Ethel “Stephanie” Stuckey, Billy’s daughter, took over as CEO of Stuckey’s.
 In August of 2020, Stuckey’s acquired Front Porch Pecans, a pecan snack company that sells to domestic and foreign markets, including grocery channels in the Southeast U.S. With this merger, Stuckey’s gained management support with R.G.
 Lamar as new President to run Stuckey’s with Stephanie, as well as a new product line to market to more health-conscious consumers.